-Operational risk refers to the risk of loss, or of damage to the MSBAL Group's reputation, resulting from inadequate or failed processes or systems, from human factors or from external events (e.g. fraud, theft, legal and compliance risks, cyber-attacks or damage to physical assets).
+Operational risk refers to the risk of loss, or of damage to the MSBAL Group's reputation, resulting from inadequate or failed processes, people and systems, or from external events (e.g. fraud, theft, legal, regulatory and compliance risks, cyberattacks or damage to physical assets).
 Operational risk relates to the following risk event categories as defined by Basel Capital Standards: internal fraud; external fraud; employment practices and workplace safety; clients, products and business practices; business disruption and system failure; damage to physical assets; and execution, delivery and process management.

-The scope also includes oversight of technology risk, cybersecurity risk, information security risk, and third party risk management (supplier and affiliate risk).
+The MSBAL Group may incur operational risk across the full scope of its business activities.
+The scope includes oversight of technology risk, cybersecurity risk, information security risk, and third party risk management (supplier and affiliate risk).